-One plausible explanation of why social trust and trust in institutions were not mutually supportive during the economic crisis in Spain relates to the emergence of social movements (such as the Movimiento 15M), which gradually organized into new leftwing political parties.
-The appearance of a new leftist sentiment that was more critical of traditional political institutions but allowed for greater trust in individuals could explain why social trust did not suffer to the extent that trust in institutions did during the crisis.
+One plausible explanation of why social trust and trust in institutions were not mutually supportive during the economic crisis in Spain relates to the emergence of social movements (such as the Movimiento 15M), which gradually organized into new left-wing political parties.
+The appearance of a new leftist sentiment that was more critical of traditional political institutions but allowed for greater trust in individuals, the creation of community responses focused on social transformation and a new way of conceiving of and engaging in a collective action, could explain why social trust did not suffer to the extent that trust in institutions did during the crisis.
 Our data indicate that, during the period of the crisis, those who placed themselves on the left of the political spectrum changed their way of thinking.
 From that moment onwards, they demonstrated more trust in other individuals and less trust in institutions than groups who placed themselves in the centre or on the right of the political spectrum.
 Future research should further explore this phenomenon and assess whether this effect persists when the economy begins to improve.